aphelps099/CA-SBDC/wp-content/plugins/jvm-rich-text-icons/readme.txt

 == Changelog ==

+= 1.1.3 =
+Fixed a deprecated warning in php 8.1.

 = 1.1.2 =
 Added Font Awesome Free 5.15.4 and Font Awesome Free 6.2.0 to the settings.
 The CSS for these verions are loaded from a CDN.
 Font Awesome version 4.7 is still the default.